SovereignEdgeEU-COGNIT/use-case-2/README.md

 pip install -r requirements.txt
 ```
 ## Function offload
 To run *FireUC_offload.py*, the variable REQ_TIMEOUT variable in the Serverless Runtime Client (https://github.com/SovereignEdgeEU-COGNIT/device-runtime-py/blob/main/cognit/modules/_serverless_runtime_client.py) should be increased to 20 to give TensorFlow enough time to be loaded.
-The image to analyse must be in *png* format and is hardcoded into the software itself and is stored in the "image" variable.
+The image to analyse is is hardcoded into the software itself into the "image" variable and must be in *png* format.
 The function returns:
 * 0: a fire is NOT detected
 * 1: a fire is detected
 * 2: an error occurred during the execution of the function